Return to Worship Plans

 - It is recommended by the CDC that those who have underlying conditions that make them more vulnerable to the virus and those who are age 65 and older should remain home and participate in Mass online at this time.

 Due to the social distancing safety requirement of six feet, approximately 200 parishioners per Mass can be accommodated.
-You must register on-line to attend Mass each week.
-This will be accomplished through a Flocknote invitation distributed each Sunday evening for the next week (beginning May 24) with a link and instructions on how to register.
+You must register on-line to attend Vigil and Sunday Mass each week.
+No registration is required for Daily Mass due to smaller attendance.
+Reservations may be made through a Flocknote invitation distributed each Sunday evening for the next week with a link and instructions on how to register.
 Note: Individuals without Internet access may call the church office at (765) 743-4652.

 - Mass Format